Here is how to get a pet passport

-Some Vets don’t stock them and the is to ask if you are in a hurry and find another Vet if the one doesn’t have it stock.
+Some Vets don’t stock them and the best is to ask if you are in a hurry and find another Vet if the one doesn’t have it in stock.

 In Hungary and in most European countries the Vet will issue it straight away and in ten minutes you are ready to travel to another EU country.

 In the UK they make you wait several days, up to a week to issue one.
 So you better start at least a week earlier before your travel date.

 The cost varies from country to country.
 In Hungary it cost about 10 pounds, in the UK cost about 60 Pounds, in Germany cost about 60 Euros.

 - The total cost of the pet passport for a dog, cat or ferret including a microchip, rabies vaccination and the pet passport;

 Hungary cost an average of about 15,000 thousands Forints or about 40 pounds

 In England it cost an average of about 120 Pounds or about 135 Euros

 In Germany cost an average of about 110 Euros